Prellit1/Mario-Kart-DS-Track-Replacer/README.md

 ## For people wanting to modify it

 GOOD LUCK !!
-This code is full of bad decision, badly written or named shit and like around 5 copied functions.
+This code is full of bad decision, badly written or named shit and like around 5 or more copied functions.
 Torture yourself with win32 !

 ## Credits